 As an international exchange or visiting student at Cornell, you may have questions about visa regulations.

-While you are at Cornell, our colleagues in the International Students and Scholars Office will be your main point of contact for all items related to your visa and maintaining your immigration status.
+While you are at Cornell, our colleagues in the Office of Global Learning International Services will be your main point of contact for all items related to your visa and maintaining your immigration status.

 You will enter the United States on an F-1 visa or J-1 visa, and you should familiarize yourself with the rules and regulations of your respective visa category.